Waste-Wood/e-CARE/README.md

 ### Dataset, Training & Evaluation

-To train and evaluate the model, the complete training and dev set can be downloaded at:
+To train and evaluate the model, the complete training and dev set can be downloaded at: [e-CARE](https://github.com/Waste-Wood/e-CARE/files/8242580/e-CARE.zip)
-The causal question of testing set is provided in:
+The causal question of testing set is a blind set, you should follow [this]() instruction to get the performace of your model.
-To evaluate the model performance on test set, you need upload the results to:

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------